Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Propane Gas Pressure Regulators

-A propane gas regulator is used to control the pressure of the propane gas delivered to the appliance, from the propane gas bottles.
+A propane gas regulator is used to control the pressure of the propane gas delivered to the appliance, from the propane tank.

-Propane gas pressure regulators automatically modulate high pressure gas down to a maximum pre-determined limit.
+Propane gas pressure regulators automatically modulate high pressure propane gas down to a maximum pre-determined limit.

-The pressure within a gas bottle can be 800-900kPa which is regulated down to the 2.75kPa typically required.
+The pressure within a propane tank can be 800-900kPa which is regulated down to the 2.75kPa typically required.

-Propane gas pressure regulators are usually factory pre-set.
+Propane tank gas pressure regulators are usually factory pre-set.

 Is Propane Gas Explosive?
 Can a Propane Tank Explode?

-A propane gas tank explosion or blast is actually quite rare.
+A propane tank explosion or blast is actually quite rare.

-Even trying to create a propane cylinder explosion intentionally is very challenging.
+Even trying to create a propane tank explosion intentionally is very challenging.

-Propane is explosive only under the right circumstances.
+Propane gas is explosive only under the right circumstances.

-The propane can be explosive if it is within the limits of flammability, between 2.15% and 9.6% of the total propane/air mixture.
+The propane gas can be explosive if it is within the limits of flammability, between 2.15% and 9.6% of the total propane gas/air mixture.

 Odourant is Added for Safety

-In its natural state, propane gas is an odourless gas.
+In its natural state, LPG or propane gas is an odourless gas.

 The distinctive smell that people associate with propane gas is actually added to it as a safety measure.

-Without the addition of an odourant, leaking gas could collect without being detected.
+Without the addition of an odourant, leaking propane gas could collect without being detected.

 Avoid Direct Contact with Liquid Propane Gas – Cold Burns